 - All enabled sentences are forwarded periodically using the interval specified in the NMEA Configuration section.
 Before forwarding, the device adds an ID prefix and ID to each enabled NMEA sentence.
-If set, the NMEA sentences available are those provided by the built-in receiver which are: GPGGA, GPGSA, GPGSV, GPGLL, GPRMC, GPVTG. - You can simultaneously enable the TCP Server, and TCP/UDP client.
+If set, the NMEA sentences available are those provided by the built-in receiver which are: GPGGA, GPGSA, GPGSV, GPGLL, GPRMC, GPVTG. - You can simultaneously enable the TCP Server, TCP/UDP client, and serial port dump.